GordanM/genivi_swm/README.md

 5. **Get installed packages**<br>
-   When a get installed packages command is received from SC, it will be forwarded to the package manaager to retrieve a list of all installed packages.
+   When a get installed packages command is received from SC, it will be forwarded to the package manager to retrieve a list of all installed packages.